MegicoMejora/Bank_Note_Authentication_containerized_with_Docker/README.md

 The major steps involved in this project,

-Data Preprocessing
+1.Data Preprocessing

-Model Building
+2.Model Building

-Model Deployment
+3.Model Deployment

 ### 1.Data Preprocessing